 I really cannot begin to explain how different things are now but I will try.

-Compare this to only a handful of weeks ago, I would of woken up and the dread would creep in.
-I would pull the covers over my head and hide away for as long as I possibly could from the troubles of my life.
+Compare this to only a handful of weeks ago, I would have woken up and the dread would creep in.
+I would pull the covers over my head and hideaway for as long as I possibly could from the troubles of my life.

 The children would wake up and ask for breakfast and I would begrudgingly pull my arse out of bed to do it.
 I had chores to do around the house but delayed doing them to the point of not doing them at all.

-The whole feeling in the household had changed.
+The whole feeling in the household has changed.
 The children are more happy and contented and SkintMum has got that glow back which makes my heart glow in turn.

-SkintDad is obviously still SkintDad but the mindset has definitely changed.
-No longer do I get down hearted at the supermarket when all I have to spend is £10.
-I mean with £10 you can create meals like this and this and still have £2.75 left over!
+Skint Dad is obviously still Skint Dad but the mindset has definitely changed.
+No longer do I get downhearted at the supermarket when all I have to spend is £10.
+I mean with £10 you can create meals like this and this and still have £2.75 leftover!

-No longer am I planning just for today and tomorrow, instead I plan for next week, next month and even next year.
+No longer am I planning just for today and tomorrow, instead, I plan for next week, next month and even next year.
 I plan for when our money comes in and when our money goes out.
 Where before we used to work for the money we received I now reverse that and as best as possible make the money work for us.

-I’m upbeat for the future.
+I’m upbeat about the future.
 I have direction now.
 The path ahead is still a rocky one but by equipping myself with the right tools I know I can overcome any obstacle in my way.

 If you are in a similar situation as we are then please go to the top of the page and read it again.
 Once you get to the end, read it again.
 Read it because I’m just another normal person who got into difficulties and if I can change my mindset you certainly can as well.

 Make a meal for less than £2, write some achievable short term goals, start a blog, do something.
 And by doing something, however insignificant you may feel it is, you have set in motion the path to your own “moment of clarity”.
 It’s there, I promise you, you just need to open your eyes that little bit wider and you will see.

-As for me, I am still SkintDad and we are still in debt.
+As for me, I am still Skint Dad and we are still in debt.
 I’m still going to wake up every morning and go to bed every night.
 The only thing that has changed is everything between 😉